-- 1. Identify the amount of construction waste to be produced and recycled; - 2.
-Identify what measures are proposed to reduce the production of construction waste and to maximise the use of recycled materials on site; - 3.
-Include appropriate provision for the collection and storage of waste and recyclable materials, including composting facilities. - 4.
-Locate communal recycling facilities in an accessible and convenient location.

-7a.38 Policy RW10 - Vacant, Derelict Unstable and Contaminated Land states:-
+- 1. Identify the amount of construction waste to be produced and recycled; - Identify what measures are proposed to reduce the production of construction waste and to maximise the use of recycled materials on site; - 3.
+Include appropriate provision for the collection and storage of waste and recyclable materials, including composting facilities. - Locate communal recycling facilities in an accessible and convenient location. - 7a.112 The applicant has indicated that they are committed to minimising the production of waste and recycling waste materials on-site where possible.
+Adequate waste storage and recycling facilities are noted on the drawings. - 7a.113 Policy RW10 Vacant, Derelict Unstable and Contaminated Land states:-